Artificial Intelligence in Biomedical Engineering

 Explore the basics of artificial intelligence for tracking health and emotions

 The objective of the course is to provide the students with hands-on experience in artificial intelligence applications for developing biomedical instrumentation.
 We will study what artificial intelligence is, its current uses, potentialities, challenges, and risks, in a practical and simple way.
 We will explore some algorithms and mathematical models that help machines "learn" and make decisions, including decision trees, support vector machines, and neural networks.
 From deep learning models, which are multi-layered neural networks, we will explore the amazing applications, and how can be used for detecting diseases.
-The students will be able to build their own artificial intelligence models using available data and data that they will collect in a simple experiment.
+The students will be able to build their own artificial intelligence models using available data and data that they will collect in a simple experiment, using a platform that does not require coding.

 Students will understand what exactly artificial intelligence is, and will be able to explain the functioning of widely used machine learning algorithms.
 Students will be able to identify the applications of machine learning in biomedical instrumentation and its future opportunities in this field all through hands-on experiences in training artificial intelligence models.